-Every creative knows the phrase ‘The fear of the blank page’.
-Whether you’re a writer, a painter, a sketch artist, a composer, or anyone of the countless ones I cannot name, you will know how intimidating a blank canvas can be.
+Every creative knows ‘The fear of the blank page’.
+Whether you’re a writer, a painter, a sketch artist, a composer—or anyone of the countless creatives—you will know how intimidating a blank canvas can be.

-I know this fear very well – when there is something bubbling up in me and I know I have to get it out—this is not negotiable—but how, exactly?
+I know this fear very well – when there is something bubbling up and expelling it is non-negotiable.
+But how, exactly?
 How does one begin?
-I have begun many, many times.
-And if I had an actual completion for every time I have begun, I would have a larger output of novels than Dame Barbara Cartland.
+I have begun hundreds of times.
+And if I had a completion for every time I have begun, I would have a larger output of novels than Dame Barbara Cartland.
 (Who managed in her century on earth over 700 published works, including 23 novels in a single year!).
-But sadly, the beginnings far outweigh the completions, 99.9% of everything I’ve ever done, abandoned and forgotten.
+But sadly, the beginnings far outweigh the completions, the bulk of everything I’ve ever done left abandoned and forgotten.

 I hope to god it has.

 The working title of this book was ‘Developing Giulia’, but it now been changed to ‘Defining Giulia’, which I think is more apt, and makes it sound less than a programming language.
 But now, on a hot summer’s day in November, Giulia is calling from where I buried her deep in the dungeons of my hard drive.
 She’s knocking from the inside of my screen, reminding me that she’s still here, still simmering just beneath the surface of my consciousness.
 And I know that I have to go get her, dust her off, reread her, and spend many weeks on the rewrite, starting again at a blank page: Page one, chapter one, and a blinking cursor named Giulia that is scarier than my nightmares.